paulgovan/AutoDeskR/README.md

 # Authentication
 AutoDesk uses OAuth based authentication for access to their services.
 To get started with this package, first visit the  [Create an App](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/create-app/) tutorial for instructions on creating an app and getting a Client ID and Secret.

-Recommended best practice is to store the Client ID and Secret in a file called `.Renviron` and save this file in the current working directory.
-See the appendix of [https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html) for more information on storing the Client ID, Secret, access tokens, and so on in the `.Renviron` file.
+We highly recommend that the Client ID, Secret, access tokens, and so on be stored in a file called `.Renviron` in the current working directory and accessing these keys with the `Sys.getenv()` function.
+This way, potentially sensitive information is never explicitly passed to functions in this package.
+For more information on storing keys in the `.Renviron` file and accessing them with the `Sys.getenv()` see the appendix in this [API Best Practices](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html) vignette.

-Assuming the Client ID and Secret are stored in the `.Renviron` file as `client_id` and `client_secret`, respectively, to get an authentication token:
+To get an access the token, use the `getToken()` function:

 ```
 getToken(id = Sys.getenv("client_id"), secret = Sys.getenv("client_secret"))
 ```

-This function returns an object with the `access_token`, `type`, and `expires_in` variables.
+which returns an object with the `access_token`, `type`, and `expires_in` variables.

 # Data Management